 Audubon State Historic Site

 “The rich magnolias covered with fragrant blossoms, the holly, the beech, the tall yellow poplar, the hilly ground and even the red clay, all excited my admiration.
-Such an entire change in the fall of nature in so short a time seems almost supernatural, and surrounded once more by numberless warblers and thrushes, I enjoyed the scene.” – John James Audubon, when he arrived at the St. Francisville plantation in 1821
+Such an entire change in the fall of nature in so short a time seems almost supernatural, and surrounded once more by numberless warblers and thrushes, I enjoyed the scene.”

 History of the Audubon State Historic Site

-Before John James Audubon became associated with the environmental organization, zoo, park, and aquarium and insectarium that each bear his name, he was a wildlife painter with a keen eye for detail.
+Before John James Audubon became associated with the environmental organization, zoo, park, and aquarium and insectarium that bear his name, he was a wildlife painter with a keen eye for detail.
 Audubon’s ties to Louisiana date back to 1821, when he was hired to teach painting to the teenage daughter of St. Francisville plantation owners.
 He spent four months teaching and painting at the house known today as Oakley Plantation, creating 32 of the paintings that were eventually published in his bestselling “Birds of America.”
-The 100-acre Audubon State Historic Site commemorates the history of the home, and in particular, Audubon’s stay there.
+The 100-acre Audubon State Historic Site commemorates the history of the home and, in particular, Audubon’s stay there.

-Explore the 100-acre forest.
+Explore the 100-acre grounds.

 Tour the Oakley House.